kayleechoate/ECEN403_team1_radiation.resillient.logic.circuit/ECEN 404 Updates.md

 - Discussed circuit modifications with Sandia sponsor

 Kaylee:
+- Simulated a voltage spike in ltspice similar to the the voltage spike in the output of the ring oscillator
+- implemented the RC snubber in ltspice to correct the voltage spike

 Nia:
 - Modified circuit in LTSpice and verified correct operation in simulations